LIVING IN RESIDENCE

 Winter & Summer Semester Acceptance

 Primary and Secondary contacts are individuals who the resident would like to be contacted in an emergency situation.
-It is strongly recommended that these contacts are the parents or legal.
+It is strongly recommended that these contacts are the parents or legal guardian.
 The Primary and Secondary Contacts will serve as emergency contacts and may also be contacted if any other significant concerns or problems arise with the resident.
 In the case where the Primary contact is unavailable, the Secondary contact will be contacted.
 Once the Residence is provided with this contact information, the Manager will notify the Primary and Secondary contacts, via the supplied e-mail, that they have been identified as Primary/Secondary Contacts for the Resident.
 This e-mail will outline the role and responsibility of the Primary/Secondary Contact and provide the Primary/Secondary Contacts with the opportunity to opt-out of this role.

 Please provide your details on the Medical, Accessibility, and Special Consideration section when completing your acceptance information to provide us with more information about how we can support your success in Residence.
 Students requiring special accommodations on campus are encouraged to also contact Counselling Services and the Disability Services office on campus.